This is a plain English summary of an original research article

 NICE guidance: Type 2 diabetes in adults: management [NG28] (2015, last updated 2020)

-This research was an INSPIRED (INdia-Scotland Partnership for pRecision mEdicine in Diabetes) project, part of the NIHR Global Health Research Unit on Diabetes Outcomes.
+Funding: This research was an INSPIRED (INdia-Scotland Partnership for pRecision mEdicine in Diabetes) project, part of the NIHR Global Health Research Unit on Global Diabetes Outcomes Research.